pFornagiel/poradnik-calkowania/README.md

 # Poradnik Całkowania | Integration Tutorial 📈

-Single-page application serving as notes on basic integration methods, with a quick overview of fundamental techniques to find antiderivatives.
+Single-page application serving as notes on basic integration methods, describing fundamental techniques to find antiderivatives.
 It gives a quick overview of basic techniques for finding antiderivatives, good for brushing up some calculus concepts.

 This is a small personal project, available for use on [Github Pages](https://pfornagiel.github.io/poradnik-calkowania/).